-The markets in Antigua are a blaze of colours, the women wearing a blouse, called huipil, consisting of several layers of cloth, sown together into intricate patterns.
+The markets in Antigua are a blaze of colours.
+Almost all women wear a colourful blouse, called huipil, consisting of several layers of cloth, which are sown together into intricate patterns.
 Every village in Guatemala has its own distinct huipil colours and patterns, and almost every woman weaves the cloth for her huipil herself.

 We keep a sharp lookout for an endemic bird, the Atitlán grebe (Podilympus gigas), but in vain.
 Formerly, this species was quite common in the lake, but it began to decline in 1958, when two species of bass (Micropterus) were introduced into the lake for the game fishing industry.
 These species of fish, which are highly invasive, ate many of the crabs and fish, which the grebes depended on for food, and the bass even killed grebe chicks.

 The Atitlán grebe was also polluted genetically, as a near relative, the pied-billed grebe (Podilymbus podiceps), immigrated to the lake around the 1960s, and the two species began to interbreed.
 The population of the Atitlán grebe declined from c.
 200 in 1960 to 80 in 1965.

 Conservation efforts of biologist and author Anne LaBastille (1933-2011) had the effect that the population increased to 210 individuals by 1973.
 Unfortunately, a powerful earthquake in 1976 drained the area, where the grebe had recovered, causing the species to become extinct around 1990.

 Not far from the lake is the town of Solola, in which an interesting and colourful market takes place every Tuesday and Friday.